dcomtois/summarytools/README.md

 - Will display neatly formatted tables in plain text or [markdown](http://daringfireball.net/projects/markdown/) text thanks to Gergely Daróczi's [pander](https://github.com/Rapporter/pander) package
 - Will easily redirect their output to text files rather than console
 - Support `Hmisc` and `rapportools` variable labels
-- Return matrix objects for further manipulation if needed
+- Return table (matrix) objects for further manipulation if needed

 # Installation